carlosmbe/ActiveSpeakerDetectionStarter/README.md

-# SwiftUI Speech Diarization Example
+# SwiftUI Active Speaker Detection Example

-**Note:** This project is currently under development and this README will be periodcally updated.
+**Note:** This project is based on my starter project for Speech Diarization so setting up largely follows the same process and is detailed below.
+[Here is the original repository](https://github.com/carlosmbe/SpeechDiarizationStarter)

 ## Project Overview

-This repository aims to refactor and simplify the SwiftUI example provided by [k2-fsa/sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx), specifically focusing on Speech Diarization.
+This repository aims to implement an MVP Swift based implemtation of Active Speaker Detection by using Speech Diarization Models paired with Vision Models.

+For a detailed tutorial and breakdown of my thoguhts behind this project read this article.
+[Note To Self Add Link When Published]

-I wrote a [companion article](https://carlosmbe.hashnode.dev/running-speech-models-with-swift-using-sherpa-onnx-for-apple-development) breaking down how and why I built this project.
+I also wrote a [companion article](https://carlosmbe.hashnode.dev/running-speech-models-with-swift-using-sherpa-onnx-for-apple-development) breaking down the Speech Diarization aspect of this project.

 ## Getting Started